 About our Reviewers

-Kim is outdoor enthusiast who is a long time resident of the Bankstown LGA.
+Kim is an outdoor enthusiast and a long time resident of the Bankstown LGA.
 She is an avid theatre goer and cinephile who loves good food and wine.
 Kim is also an animal rights activist and has a passion for the environment.

 Lauren is a primary school teacher who has lived her whole life in the Bankstown area.

-She loves the arts, creates artworks and attends many productions through the year.
+She loves the arts, creates artworks and attends many productions throughout the year.

 Lauren also actively participates in the local community and has a passion for the environment.

-Peta loves spending her time dreaming up gardenscapes for her yard at home in Condell Park.
-She enjoys using creative arts in her work as a narrative therapist using documenting and storytelling as a way to support people’s hopes for their lives.
-A recent dance performance Peta was particularly impressed with was The Team of Life Production which was written by David Denborough and produced by KAGE.
+Peta loves spending her time dreaming up garden scapes for her yard at home in Condell Park.
+She enjoys using creative arts in her work as a narrative therapist and uses documenting and storytelling as a way to support people’s hopes for their lives.
+A recent dance performance Peta was particularly impressed with, was The Team of Life Production written by David Denborough and produced by KAGE.

-Amanda likes trying all kinds of handicrafts but is particularly smitten with basket weaving at the moment.
-She has a dog, a vegetable garden and dreams of having 2 chickens in her Bankstown backyard.
+Amanda likes trying all kinds of handicrafts and is particularly smitten with basket weaving at the moment.
+She has a dog, a vegetable garden and dreams of having two chickens in her Bankstown backyard.